 What type of metals are used in the metal etching process?

-One of the advantages of photo etching metal is that it is suitable for many different types such as stainless steel, cold-rolled steel, aluminum, nickel/silver, brass, copper, phosphorous bronze, beryllium copper as well as some exotic metals including Molybedum and Inconel.
+One of the advantages of photo etching metal is that the chemical etching process is suitable for many different types such as stainless steel, cold-rolled steel, aluminum, nickel/silver, brass, copper, phosphorus bronze, beryllium copper as well as some exotic metals including Molybedum and Inconel.

-During the design phase, engineers decide which type of metal is the best choice for the part's function in many industrial applications.
-For example, most electronic components require a non-corrosive, highly conductive metal such as copper and phosphorous bronze.
-In the automotive and aerospace industries, the weight and strength of the metal are important; therefore, aluminum is a popular choice.
-And medical device parts benefit from the non-corrosive property in stainless steel.
+We stock a wide range of metals suitable for the most commonly requested parts in a variety of industries.
+For example, most electronic components require a non-corrosive, highly conductive metal such as copper and phosphorus bronze.
+In the automotive and aerospace industries, for some applications the weight and strength of the metal are important considerations; therefore, aluminum is a popular choice.
+And medical device parts benefit from the non-corrosive property of stainless steel.